wallacegibbon/simple-keyboard-remapper/README.md

 # Simple Keyboard Remapper

-This project was modified from [Janus Key](https://github.com/pietroiusti/janus-key).
-The `libevdev` dependency is removed, we use `uinput` directly.

-This program will create a new virtual keyboard device with `uinput`.
+On Linux, this program creates a new virtual keyboard device with `uinput`.
 It grabs input from the physical keyboard and pipe events to that virtual device.

+The code is ready to be ported to other systems.

 ## Installation